 \end{theorem} Before discussing the result, we comment briefly on the proof.
 There are two fundamental differences between our proof and those of existing asymptotics for reduced-rank regression estimators.
-First, in contrast to the classical reduced-rank regression asymptotics \citep{stoica1996maximum,anderson1999asymptotic}, we do not have closed form expressions for estimates of a particular $\U$ and $\V$.
-In addition, we are not dealing with a quadratic objective function, so many other standard techniques could not be applied.
+Firstly, in contrast to the classical reduced-rank regression asymptotics \citep{stoica1996maximum,anderson1999asymptotic}, we do not have closed-form expressions for estimates of a particular $\U$ and $\V$.
+Secondly, we are not dealing with a quadratic objective function, so many other standard techniques could not be applied.
 Instead, we prove Theorem \ref{thm:consistency} by first defining a particular identifiable decomposition of $\mbB_*$, showing that we estimate the components of this particular decomposition consistently, using this to establish the asymptotic normality of a function of these components, and finally showing that these results hold for any decomposition of $\mbB_*$.
-Our proof technique can be straightforwardly applied to other rank-constrained maximum likelihood estimators.